ubclaunchpad/inertia/docs_src/index.html.md

 ```

 <aside class="notice">
-If you used the <code>inertia provision</code>, you can skip this step, as
+If you used <code>inertia provision</code> to set up your remote, you can skip
-Inertia will have already done all this for you!
+this step, as Inertia will have already done all this for you!
 </aside>

 Initializing the Inertia daemon means installing [Docker](https://www.docker.com/),